remiq/kyon-elixir/IDEAS.md

 * use ETS as cache for tag count and item tags
 * use WS to show visitors recent changes in real time
+* instead of postgres, use Riak
+	(as a learning exercise)
+	(better scalability for szajka.pl)